 More on the results of these questions in a moment.
 Let me fill you in on my own thoughts about planning and lesson plans generally.
-In my head I thought it takes days to write one lesson plan.
+In my head, I thought it takes days to write one lesson plan.
 My first assignment for my first placement unit at ACU was excellent.
-I received a credit for my lesson plan on sport.
+I received a credit for my lesson plan on the sport.
 I based it off my collaborative lesson plan with two other teachers at the time: Shōgun Ninja Obstacle Course.
 A little side note – each teacher was a different role: Sensei Smith, Ninja Master Joseph and Shogun Beere.
 If I would add to this lesson I would turn the lens of roles and titles to the children and offer groups of four different groups for them to enter into.

 The obstacle course was huge!
 It felt massive in our tutorial room because we used the entire space.
-Eight obstacles (four corner of the room obstacles and four “walk the pirate plank” obstacles – I wish we took a photo but the picture would probably wouldn’t do the memory justice).
+Eight obstacles (four corners of the room obstacles and four “walk the pirate plank” obstacles – I wish we took a photo but the picture would probably wouldn’t do the memory justice).

-Now before we began the promised obstacle course, before we laid a single crash mat down, before we even began capturing the sharks to place in the trap door in the floor below the plan, we started in a small room with a white board and a marker to plan.
+Now before we began the promised obstacle course, before we laid a single crash mat down before we even began capturing the sharks to place in the trap door in the floor below the plan, we started in a small room with a whiteboard and a marker to plan.

 Plan the beginning the middle and the end of our thirty minutes lesson.
 A lesson that included all of the above and music by Mozart (for the post-game yoga cooldown), Kung Fu Panda 🐼 (those cats where fast as lightning 🌩), and my personal favourite (Johnny Depp’s least favourite no doubt) Pirates Of The Carribean – for the swashbuckling, poop 💩 deck swabbering (is this even a verb bru?), rigging scurrying, shark infestation shimmying obstacle course.

 To that I say lovingly “Shhhhhhhhh… you’re right but kids like ninjas and pirates so we squashed them together in one obstacle course.
 What could go wrong?”
 Lots and lots!
-Luckily for us nothing bad happened.
+Luckily for us, nothing bad happened.

 Where were we?